matheus-gomes-dev/nfs-api/README.md

 ## Notes

-- This is a basic implementation using in-memory storage.
-Data will be lost when the server restarts.
+- Uses MongoDB with Mongoose for data persistence
+- Data is now persistent across server restarts
-- For production use, consider adding a database like MongoDB or PostgreSQL.
+- For production use, set up proper MongoDB authentication and use environment variables for sensitive data
 - Basic JWT authentication is implemented.
-Use the /auth endpoint to get a token, then include it in Authorization header as Bearer token for protected routes (not yet protected in this version).
+Use the /auth endpoint to get a token, then include it in Authorization header as Bearer token for protected routes
-- Add proper user management and password hashing for production.
+- Add proper user management and password hashing for production